Skip to main content

 Important Notes:

-• All hex values should be provided without the 0x prefix (except for tokenId in transfer which uses 0x00)
+• All value / fee / tokenId fields are hex without the 0x prefix — except tokenId in /v1/transfer, which uses the short form "0x00".

 • The client must be healthy before making requests.
-Check health with: curl http://localhost:3000/v1/health
+Check with curl http://localhost:3000/v1/health.

-• The webhook is automatically started with docker-compose and will receive notifications about transaction status changes
+• The webhook is automatically started with docker-compose and receives notifications about transaction status changes, including the withdraw_fund_salt.

 Integration Steps